The Overlap Gap Property limits limit swapping in the QAOA: Main Results

 Once we have the list of bit-strings and their corresponding cut-fraction, we have to choose some $\epsilon >0$ such that the list of bit-strings that are $\epsilon$-optimal solutions is small.
 By default, we limit the bit-strings that are at least 95\% to the optimal solution.
 Finally, compute the overlap between all such $\epsilon$-optimal bit-string and obtain the overlap spectrum. \\

-We find that on average, when $d<q$, OGP is not present.
-It is only when $d$ is greater than $q$ that instances of problems exhibiting OGP first appears.
+We find that on average, when $d<q$, the OGP is not present.
+It is only when $d$ is greater than $q$ that instances of problems exhibiting the OGP first appears.
 The numerical simulations was run on $q=3$ and varying $n$ up till 30.\\

 We also ran simulations on the SK model as is it highly believed, though not yet proven, that the SK model does not exhibit the OGP \cite{Gamarnik_2022,alaoui2020algorithmic}.
-Modulo the $\mathbb{Z}_2$ symmetry, we find that indeed the SK model does not exhibit the OGP at $n=45$.
+We find that indeed the SK model does not exhibit the OGP at $n=45$.